TheodorNorsten/ML-Parks/README.md

 # ML-Parks
-This project was conducted as a Bachelor degree project were I explored the potential of Twitter data and NLP techniques to understand the Usage of parks in Stockholm.
+This project was conducted as a Bachelor degree project were I explored the potential of Twitter data and NLP techniques to understand the Usage of parks in Stockholm.<br/>
 For full despricption: [Degree report](http://www.diva-portal.se/smash/get/diva2:1453846/FULLTEXT01.pdf)
 ## Introduction
 This project Uses Natural Langugage Processing techniques based on Tweets from Twitter in order to understand the usage of parks in Stockholm.